https://www.marshall.edu/honors

 Yeager Scholars Program

 The Yeager Scholars Program is named for United States Air Force Brigadier General Charles E. “Chuck’’ Yeager, a West Virginia native and the first person to break the sound barrier in his historic 1947 flight of the Bell-X-1 aircraft.
-The Yeager Scholars Program offers an enhanced educational experience, providing the scholars with opportunities to expand their intellectual abilities, to develop leadership potential, to become effective communicators, and to gain the skills and knowledge necessary for successful careers.
-Through the generosity of many donors, especially the Society of Yeager Scholars, students in the Yeager program receive tuition, fees, room and board, a textbook allowance, a personal computer, a stipend, and education-related study abroad expenses.
+Students in the program, known as Yeager Scholars, are provided a greatly enhanced educational experience at Marshall with opportunities to expand their intellectual abilities, develop their leadership potential, become effective communicators, and gain the skills and knowledge necessary to create successful careers.
+Yeager Scholars receive tuition, fees, room and board, a textbook allowance, a laptop, a stipend, and education-related study abroad expenses.
+The Yeager Scholar Program is housed within the Honors College, and Yeager Scholars are members of the college with distinct curricular and co-curricular requirements.
+The program is administered by the Director of the Society of Yeager Scholars together with the Dean of the Honors College and a Board of Directors.
+Each cohort of scholars must follow the policies and expectations outlined in their handbook, which is updated annually.
 For additional information, see https://www.marshall.edu/yeager.

 Admission Requirements